Transfer Credit Officer:

 • The course must include a substantial reading component

-• The course MUST require a significant written component (eight pages or more, in total), and students must be able to demonstrate completion of that work.
+• The course MUST require a significant written component (eight 250-word pages or more in total, not including title page, bibliography and/or images), and students must be able to demonstrate completion of that work.

 3. All XCAT applications must include the course syllabus & the written component.